opnsense/docs/source/manual/how-tos/ipv6_tunnelbroker.rst

 description to e.g., TUNNELBROKER before hitting **Save**.

-The newly created interface must now be set as the default IPv6 gateway under :menuselection:`System --> Gateways --> Single` by editing the new gateway entry TUNNELBROKER_TUNNELV6 and checking **Upstream Gateway** before saving.
+The newly created interface must now be set as the default IPv6 gateway under :menuselection:`System --> Gateways --> Configuration` by editing the new gateway entry TUNNELBROKER_TUNNELV6 and checking **Upstream Gateway** before saving.

 -----------------------------